IgnaceMaes/emberconf-2023-template-tag-slides/slides.md

 ### Semantics of template tag components
 # How does it compare to the current format?

+- Single file for both template and JS/TS
 - Imports required for
   - Components
   - Helpers